 - Opportunity Maine is a grassroots coalition that helped establish the Educational Opportunity Tax Credit (EOTC) program for individuals who have earned a qualified college degree in Maine and continue to live and work in the state.

 - The EOTC program is designed to provide tax benefits to Maine residents paying back eligible student loans.
 If you graduated from a Maine college, and live and work in the state, then you may be eligible for tax credits based upon the amount of student loan payments that you have made during the year.

 - Beginning with loans borrowed in January 2008, residents may be eligible to claim a significant tax credit to pay student loans after they graduate.
 Businesses may also eligible for the tax credit if they agree to pay a students’ loan.

 - To take advantage of the Educational Opportunity Tax Credit (EOTC), please complete and submit the Educational Opportunity Tax Credit Worksheet when you file your Maine income tax return.
 This tax credit worksheet can be found here.

 - Students who graduated in 2008 & 2009 were required to complete and submit to the Office of Student Financial Aid an Opportunity Maine Contract prior to graduation.
 A contract is no longer required.

-- The 2013 Credit for Educational Opportunity Worksheet is now available on the Maine Revenue Service’s website.
-When completing the worksheet, you will need to know the Benchmark Loan Payment.
+- When completing the worksheet, you will need to know the Benchmark Loan Payment (see below).

-- For additional Information, please visit the University of Maine System website or www.opportunitymaine.org
+- For additional Information, please visit the University of Maine System website or liveandworkinmaine.com/opportunity-maine.

 The Teacher Loan Forgiveness Program is intended to encourage individuals to enter and continue in the teaching profession.